Open 24 hours a day, every day of the year

 There will always be one Rape Crisis Counselor and an Enrolled Nurse Assistant to assist anybody entering the unit.

-Sr. Nontuthuzelo Ntwana is a clinical nurse practitioner and forensic nurse examiner working at the unit for a few years.
+Sr. Nontuthuzelo Ntwana is an experienced clinical nurse practitioner and forensic nurse examiner who has worked in the unit for a number of years.
 She is also responsible for the nursing team at the unit.

 Ms Edlynne van Willingh is the Site Co-Ordinator appointed by the National Prosecuting Authority.
 Ms Van Willingh is a therapeutic social worker by profession and has years of experience working at Wynberg Sexual Offences Court.